GeertvanGeest/NCCR_SIB_lrRNAseq/README.md

 ## Working on the cloud server

-The cloud server is a temporary instance for this workshop only. **It's a basic Ubuntu server, and there are no hard limits on memory or CPU usage.**
+The cloud server is a temporary instance for this workshop only.
+Altough the computational resources should be more than enough, **it's a basic Ubuntu server, and there are no hard limits on memory or CPU usage.**
 Take therefore into account that great power comes with great responsibility.
 Overloading it can result in a reboot, cancelling all running calculations.